 At first, people may have a runny nose or asthma for months or years or have sinus pain, followed by various symptoms, depending on which organs are affected.

 Doctors base the diagnosis on symptoms and results of a physical examination, blood tests, imaging tests, and biopsy.

-Corticosteroids are usually effective, but if a vital organ is affected, another drug that suppresses the immune system may be used.
+Corticosteroids in combination with another drug that suppresses the immune system may be used.

 Inflammation that can affect small- and medium-sized blood vessels (vasculitis) may affect any organ.
 The peripheral nervous system, sinuses, skin, joints, lungs, digestive tract, heart, and kidneys are most commonly affected.
 Collections of immune cells that cause inflammation (called granulomas) may form raised bumps (nodules) in affected tissue.
 Granulomas can destroy normal tissue and interfere with functioning.
 They may also cause lumps to form under the skin.
 People also have an increased number of eosinophils (a type of white blood cell) in their blood and body tissues.
 An increased number of eosinophils is called eosinophilia, and the increase suggests that an allergic reaction may be part of the disorder.

 In people with eosinophilic granulomatosis with polyangiitis, asthma, nasal allergies, nasal polyposis, or a combination may develop or worsen over many years.
 People may sneeze and have a persistently runny nose and itchy eyes.
 Inflammation of the sinuses may cause facial pain.